Learn more about IIS's programs and how to apply.

-UC Berkeley graduate students from all departments who will not formally advance to candidacy by the Fall of the fellowship term.
+Open to any UC Berkeley graduate student in good standing who will formally advance to candidacy (will have satisfied all requirements of the Ph.D. except the dissertation) by the Fall of the fellowship term.
 Preference will be given to research proposals that are clearly focused on international studies, as described here (students who are not sure if their project counts as international studies are encouraged to apply, and may also consider fellowship funding from GIAS.
 For more details, please visit the GIAS website here.

 What is the award amount?

 Up to $15,000 (requests for tuition and fee costs as separate items will not be considered).

 Grants are intended to fund a variety of research-related activities for graduate students who are conducting research away from campus.
 This includes but is not limited to: travel, lodging, translation services, and other expenditures supporting the student’s research goals.
 However, tuition is excluded regardless of the rationale.